richgel999/ufo_data/bin/anon_pdf.md

 **(PUBLIC DOMAIN)** - **9 July 1991** — Sappho Henderson, the wife of Oliver W. Henderson, states in an affidavit that her husband in 1980-1981 picked up a newspaper at a grocery store in San Diego and saw an article describing a crash of a UFO outside Roswell with bodies of aliens; she states he told her “I want you to read this article, because it’s a true story.
 I’m the pilot who flew the wreckage of the UFO to Dayton, Ohio.
 I guess now that they’re putting it in the paper, I can tell you about this.
 I wanted to tell you for years.”
-She states he described the beings as small with large heads for their size; their suits were made of material different than he had ever seen and they looked strange; they were packed in dry ice; he had not been aware of the book the Roswell Incident at that time.
+She states he described the beings as small with large heads for their size; their suits were made of material different than he had ever seen and they looked strange; they were packed in dry ice; he had not been aware of the book _The Roswell Incident_ at that time.

 Mary Groode, Henderson’s daughter, signed an affidavit and said a similar story, that he showed her the newspaper article and said the bodies were small, pale, with slanted eyes and large heads, and there were three of them.
 He also told her on one occasion when they were looking at the stars that he was “looking for flying saucers…they’re real, you know.”